Single Tooth Implants in Perth

 Diabetes has an impact on your body’s natural healing mechanisms.
 Because diabetic people have a more difficult time healing following implant placement surgery, you may be an unsuitable candidate for dental implants if your diabetes is not well-controlled.
 The dentist will advise you to postpone any consideration of obtaining dental implant procedures until your diabetes is under control.

 Certain drugs, such as steroids and blood thinners, may have an impact on your eligibility for dental implants.
-It’s up to your dentist and treating physician to decide whether or not the risks associated with your current drugs can be minimized by reducing your dosage or stopping them altogether for a period of time.
+It’s up to your dentist and treating physician to decide whether or not the risks associated with your current drugs can be minimised by reducing your dosage or stopping them altogether for a period of time.

 Patients who are presently undergoing (or have previously had) radiation treatment to the face and neck are not good candidates for dental implants.
 Prior or ongoing radiation therapy increases the likelihood of implant failure by doubling or tripling it, albeit this effect is dependent on at least two significant conditions.
 First, let’s talk about where you got your radiation therapy and how much of your jaw was exposed to radiation.
 The second factor is the amount of radiation used.
 Some studies have found that radiation exposure may enhance a patient’s risk of implant failure.
 If you are now receiving or have recently had radiation.
 In that case, your dentist will need to talk with your oncologist to evaluate if you should pursue implants or how to reduce the chances of implant failure.